Lots of hydration will be required as temperatures expected to break record highs for NRL finals.

 It looks like the grand final doubleheader is still going on as planned thanks to foresight from the organisation and the venue.
 Though the forecast can change ahead of time, everything should go on as planned thanks to the extra concessions and tips from the event holders.

-Chances are you’re about to lose.
+Think.
+Is this a bet you really want to place?
 For free and confidential support call 1800 858 858 or visit Gamblinghelponline.org.au or Gambleaware.nsw.gov.au.